rcmdnk/trash/README.md

     $ curl -fsSL https://raw.github.com/rcmdnk/trash/install/install.sh|  prefix=~/usr/local/ sh

-Or, simply download scripts and set where you like.
+Or, simply download the script and set where you like.

-:warning: Install [sentaku](https://github.com/rcmdnk/sentaku), too if you did not use Homebrew.
+:warning: Install [sentaku](https://github.com/rcmdnk/sentaku), too if you download directly.

 # Usage